serenorg/serendb/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 - Add concept of configurations to safekeepers (including control file), implement v3 protocol.
 - Implement walproposer changes, including protocol.
 - Implement storconn part.
-Use it in neon_local (and pytest).
+Use it in serendb_local (and pytest).
 - Make cplane store safekeepers per timeline instead of per tenant.
 - Implement cplane/storcon integration.
 Route branch creation/deletion
   through storcon.
 Then we can test migration of new branches.